D-modules generated by rational powers of holomorphic functions

 where we use the injectivity of

 This injectivity and the surjectivity of

-follow from the property of the perverse sheaf $\C_X[n]$ that it has no nontrivial sub nor quotient object support in $Z$, see also \cite{mhp}, etc. Note that (1.4.3) corresponds by the de Rham functor $\DR_X$ to the short exact sequence of perverse sheaves
+follow from the property of $\C_X[n]\in\PP(X,\C)$ that it has no nontrivial sub nor quotient object supported in $Z$, see also \cite[Lemma 5.1.4]{mhp}, etc. (Here $\PP(X,\C)$ is as in the introduction.)
+Note that (1.4.3) corresponds by the de Rham functor $\DR_X$ to the following short exact sequence in $\PP(X,\C)$\,: